gonzomir/minimal-share-buttons/readme.txt

 3. Use the Gutenberg block to add the share buttons whereever you want in the post content.

 == Changelog ==

+= 1.1.0 =
+* Allow sharing of all public post types.
+* Add more social networks.

 = 1.0.1 =
 * Fix a fatal error in WordPress 5.0 RC.